Sam-Guliker/real-time-web/opdracht-1/readme.md

 - Use your voice instead of typing to communicate.

 # Used Technology
+The following is used in this project:

+- [socket.io][socket] for the real time exchange
+- [nodemon][nodmeon] for restarting the server on file change
+- [pug][pug] as template engine
+- `webkitSpeechRecognition` for the speak recognision

 # Bugs
 The following bugs are still present: